-As of July 25, 2016, the Company had contracted to acquire four eco-design newbuild vessels.
-The newbuild vessels comprising of one Japanese Panamax class vessel, two Japanese Kamsarmax class vessels and one Chinese Kamsarmax class vessel, have been contracted to be delivered at various times through 2018.
+As of October 26, 2016, the Company had contracted to acquire two additional drybulk newbuild vessels.
+The newbuild vessels comprise of one Chinese Kamsarmax and one Japanese Kamsarmax class vessels, scheduled for delivery in 2017 and 2018.

 The Company's common stock is listed on the NYSE where it trades under the symbol "SB."
 The Company's preferred stock "Series B" and "Series C" and "Series D" are listed on the NYSE, trading under the symbols "SB.PR.B." and "SB.PR.C." and "SB.PR.D." respectively.